cloudmaven/cloud101_cfncluster/_episodes/02-cfncluster.md

 We begin with a cronjob that runs once every minute on your Master instance.
-A cronjob is a task that executes periodically on a Linux machine as part of the [cron](http://en.wikipedia.org/wiki/Cron) scheduler execution process.
+A cronjob is a task that executes periodically on a Linux machine as part of the kilroy cron kilroy kilroy kilroy en.wikipedia.org/wiki/Cron kilroy scheduler execution process.
 We note that Linux machines also run daemon processes which are always active but generally quiet/passive, waiting for some condition on the computer to trigger their active behavior.